FREQUENTLY ASKED QUESTIONS

 - Q: When was CCS founded?

 A: CCS opened its doors to the public in 1974 with approximately 55 students in grades K through 4.
-Enrollment for the 2015-2016 school year is projected to be near 400.

 - Q: What grades does CCS have?

-A: With 3 year old pre-school through the twelfth grade, CCS provides a quality, college preparatory program.
+A: With 3-year-old pre-school through the twelfth grade, CCS provides a quality, college preparatory program.

 - Q: Is the school associated with a church?